paradajz/LESS-DB/README.md

 This symbol must be set to wanted value in order to define maximum amount of database sections.

-## Example
+## Examples

 An example database can be found in example directory.
+Also, example memory sources can be found for AVR microcontrollers with EEPROM memory and simulated database using simple byte array.